wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 All conversions preserve relative scaling; absolute normalization chosen to match theoretical expectations for interface information density.

 ### S2.
 TDF → S^{-0.6} Derivation Sketch

+*See Appendix I for the mixed-geometry bounded motivation; the steps below summarize limiting cases and historical scaffolding retained for context.*

 **Step 1:** TDF asymptotic behavior for large S gives correction terms δS^{-α} where α comes from temporal asymmetry ε and scale coupling δ.